replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 ```

 You need to edit both files to ensure that the appliance refers to the current
 chart.
-You also need to repackage you're Helm chart and make sure your old
+You also need to repackage your Helm chart and make sure your old
 package isn't still in the release directory.

 ```